As we kick off another celebration of Pride Month, our writers discuss what diversity and inclusivity means to them and why we really do give a damn.

 White dudes, this is not going to be easy.
-It’s going to be painful and uncomfortable, and we’re going to have to face some ugly truths about ourselves —about what it means to be seen through different set of eyes; a different lens.
-We will be seen through the eyes of people who have not had it as good as we have — not because we’ve earned it remember, but because we TOOK it.
+It’s going to be painful and uncomfortable, and we’re going to have to face some ugly truths about ourselves —about what it means to be seen through a different set of eyes, a different lens.
+We will be seen through the eyes of people who have not had it as good as we have — not because we’ve earned it, remember, but because we TOOK it.

 Let’s just call it… we have been taking it forever.

 Right now, I am just as confused as you are.

 On the one hand, I know my voice is strong, and I know it’s louder than a lot of other voices.
 And I feel it’s up to me, now, to speak truth to power.
 I have to speak to other people who look like me but who haven’t quite expanded their lens yet.